eclipse/cloe/docs/develop/deploying-cloe.rst

 (s. ``tools/conan-server/README.md``) and the `Conan package upload`_ documentation.

-The Cloe package release process has been automated for multiple Linux distributions.
-Please make sure you understand the instructions in ``dist/docker/README.md``, particularly with respect to the provided ``dist/docker/setup.sh.example`` file.
+The Cloe package release process has been automated for multiple Ubuntu versions.
+Please make sure you understand the instructions in ``README.md``, particularly with respect to the provided ``setup.sh.example`` file.

 You may start the release process from the top-level directory like so::

-  make docker-release
+  make -f Makefile.docker all release-all

-This will build and test all Cloe packages in multiple Linux environments and upload the binaries to the Conan remote repository specified in ``dist/docker/setup.sh``.
+This will build and test all Cloe packages in multiple Linux environments and upload the binaries to the Conan remote repository specified in ``setup.sh``.

 .. _Conan package upload: https://docs.conan.io/en/latest/uploading_packages.html